CiscoDevNet/NX-SDK/README.md

   - Refer to the generated doxygen and usage for each API and the different exceptions they throw.
   - Best practice is to verify your Application by running it in BASH first and then integrate your App in VSH for seamless integration into NXOS along with other Nexus native applications.
-  - [Only in v1.0.0] If an errorneous application (ex syntactical errors, crashes at startup etc) is started from VSH then that application will be blocked for sometime (aprox 15mins).
+  - [Only in v1.0.0] If an erroneous application (ex syntactical errors, crashes at startup etc) is started from VSH then that application will be blocked for sometime (approx 15mins).
 Until the application is unblocked, no operation can be performed on the blocked application.
 Hence, a blocked application cannot be removed (or) another instance of the blocked application cannot be started.